-- Homework sets and due dates will be posted regularly. - Solutions to some homework problems will be reviewed in class. - Critical thinking essay, cases, and problems are included as part of the regular homework and class demonstration problems. - Individual research project will be assigned.
+- Homework sets and due dates will be posted regularly. - Solutions to some homework problems will be reviewed in class. - Critical thinking essay, cases, and problems are included as part of the regular homework and class demonstration problems.

 9. Grading and Assessment Criteria